Icon representing Respond to climate change

 Achieve net zero emissions from our operations and fleet by 2035

-Building on the NSW Government’s net zero targets, Transport has developed a subsidiary target with a commitment to net zero emissions from our operations and fleet by 2035.
-We have made significant progress towards this target by moving the Sydney Trains and NSW TrainLink electrified network to 100 per cent renewable electricity.
-This has lowered Transport’s operational GHG footprint by around 50 per cent
+Building on the NSW Government’s net zero targets, we have developed a subsidiary target with a commitment to net zero emissions from our operations and fleet by 2035.
+A major milestone in this journey has been achieved by switching the Sydney Trains and NSW TrainLink electrified network to 100 per cent renewable electricity, slashing our operational greenhouse gas footprint by around 50 per cent.
+This ensures the train journeys our passengers enjoy today are leading the way to a sustainable future for generations to come.
+We are also steadily rolling out more zero emissions buses (ZEB) across Greater Sydney and starting ZEB trials in regional NSW.

 Case studies and highlights